rjjakes/MITIE-PHP/README.md

 A PHP 5 extension based on PHP-CPP that wraps the excellent MITIE (MIT Information Extraction) library https://github.com/mit-nlp/MITIE

-It allows you to perform named entitiy extraction (and other natural language processing tasks) within your PHP scripts.
+It currently allows you to perform named entitiy extraction within your PHP scripts (other classes and functions to be added).

 **INSTALLATION**